-There are three bones in the knee, the femur, tibia and patella.
-The ends of those
+There are 3 bones in the knee.
+These are the femur, tibia, and patella.
+The ends of

-bones are covered with cartilage (a smooth material that cushions the bone and allows
+those bones are covered with cartilage.
+This is a smooth material that cushions the

-the joint to move easily without pain).
-The cartilage acts as a shock absorber.
-Between
+bone and allows the joint to move easily without pain.
+The cartilage acts as a shock

-the bones of the knees are two crescent-shaped discs of connective tissue, called
+absorber.
+Between the bones of the knees are 2 crescent-shaped disks of connective

 What causes a torn meniscus?